wilbowma/cur/README.md

 ===============

 ## Easy mode:
+You'll need Racket v7.0
 Install cur via `raco pkg install cur`.
 See the docs: `raco docs cur`.
 Come ask questions in IRC, `#cur` on Freenode.

 ## Advanced mode:
+You can actually get away with v6.12, but you'll have issues with locally built documentation.
-Cur is actually distributed as several packages.
+Cur is distributed as several packages.
-`cur-lib` provides the implementation and all standard libraries.
+`cur-lib` provides the implementation and all standard libraries; this works fine in Racket v6.12.
-`cur-doc` provides the documentation.
+`cur-doc` provides the documentation, most of this works fine in v6.12, but some examples in the documentation do not run in the sandbox correctly.
-`cur-test` provides a test suite and examples.
+`cur-test` provides a test suite and examples, this works fine in Racket v6.12.

 You can install the individual packages from the Racket package server, or from local copies of the
 files: